jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/t0001-init/default/divergences.md

     CF: start_command at run-command.c:824:8
     CT: Jump to external code for _signal
     CF: Jump to external code for _signal
+  Occurrences: 1

+LibraryCallRemoved
+  Before events:
+    CF: start_command at run-command.c:824:8
+    CT: Jump to external code for _signal
+    CF: Jump to external code for _signal
     CT: External code
     RF: Jump to external code for _signal
   Occurrences: 14